yancong/zine/index.md

 * *Putting the Hack in Hakka Noodles* is about diasporic cooking with radical ingredient substitution as adaptive tactics
 * *Shaxian Can’t be Fucked with* is about the ubiquitous yet mysterious restaurant chain Shaxian Delicacies

-Both stories were previously published in Chaoyang Trap, a newsletter about internet culture in China: [S02 Episode 6: Hot Dry Noodle Takes](https://chaoyang.substack.com/p/shaxian-radicalism)
+Both stories were originally published in Chaoyang Trap, a newsletter about internet culture in China: [S02 Episode 6: Hot Dry Noodle Takes](https://chaoyang.substack.com/p/shaxian-radicalism)

 The zine comes with a bonus recipe insert that's previously not included in the newsletter.
 It's a collection of recipes for ingredient substitution cooking.